National Disaster Management

 Disasters have a high psychological impact on people, leaving them traumatized by the loss of kin, homes, possessions, and food stocks.
 SLRCS responds to disasters by providing emergency relief to disaster victims, which includes food, non-food, water, shelter, and basic health care to meet immediate needs, as well as long-term rehabilitation assistance such as livelihoods and reconstruction to return them to normalcy.

-Although Sri Lanka is not considered a high disaster risk country, the tendency and frequency of occurrence of small and medium scale disasters have increased significantly during the last two decades as a result of the global climate change phenomena.
-Keeping this in mind along with the learning from the Tsunami response operation, SLRCS has been equipping itself with the manpower and expertise required to meet the challenges ahead.
-SLRCS has developed its Disaster Management policy and strategy to strengthen its legislative and institutional disaster response arrangements.
+Although Sri Lanka is not considered a high disaster risk country, the likelihood and frequency of small and medium-scale disasters have increased significantly over the last two decades as a result of global climate change.
+Keeping this in mind, as well as the lessons learned from the Tsunami response operation, SLRCS has been preparing the manpower and expertise needed to meet the challenges ahead.
+SLRCS has developed a Disaster Management policy and strategy to strengthen its legislative and institutional disaster response arrangements.

 It has prepared contingency plans and established a “National Disaster Response Team” (NDRT) at the national level, as well as a “Branch Disaster Response Team” (BDRT) at the district level, in each of its 21 branches.
 During a disaster, these teams are deployed to the affected districts to assess, plan, and carry out response activities.
 Various disaster response guidelines/manuals and training have also been developed in order to incorporate standards into its disaster response activities.

 SLRCS intends to continue its efforts to improve and institutionalize its response capacity at all levels in order to provide assistance to vulnerable people in an efficient and effective manner, utilising human, physical, and material resources.